Welcome to ScienceSpeaksBlog.org!

 Leadership and Staffing

->

-> The Center’s work is overseen by a Scientific Advisory Committee composed of leading physicians and scientists with expertise on global HIV and TB.
+The Center’s work is overseen by a Scientific Advisory Committee composed of leading physicians and scientists with expertise on global HIV and TB.
 The Center is led by Director Christine Lubinski.
-Center staff also includes Senior Communications Officer Antigone Barton, and Policy Research Assistant Rabita Aziz.
+Center staff also includes Senior Communications Officer Antigone Barton, and Policy Research Coordinator Rabita Aziz.

->

-> The success of the Center depends on ongoing input, guidance, and involvement by IDSA/HIVMA physician-scientists and their professional colleagues from around the world.
+The success of the Center depends on ongoing input, guidance, and involvement by IDSA/HIVMA physician-scientists and their professional colleagues from around the world.

 To contact Science Speaks, please email Antigone Barton at firstname.lastname@example.org.